IATI/D-Portal/box/install-all.md

 	cd /dportal
 	box/cron-swap-import

-And in another screen ( F2 and su - ctrack to login ) to watch the import progress.
+And in another screen ( press F2 and "su - ctrack" to login ) to watch the import progress.

 	tail -f /dportal/logs/cron.import.log